 Originally from New Orleans, LA.
 Licensed acupuncturist (DAOM), Public Speaker, health equity advocate, Capoeirista, Dancer, Writer, Mother, Wife.

-Dr. Coleman provides acupuncture, Chinese herbal medicine, cupping, tuina, and nutrition and lifestyle coaching in her holistic health clinic.
+Dr. Coleman, lovingly referred to as The Blacupuncturist, provides acupuncture, Chinese herbal medicine, cupping, tuina, and nutrition and lifestyle coaching in her holistic health clinic.
 Her sessions are educational and restorative and primarily focus on treatments to support cases of anxiety/stress, pain, depression, insomnia, menstrual pain, and auto-immune conditions.
 The root of these issues is often found to be related to dietary and/or emotional imbalances.
 She works with patients of all ages.

 Rhonda was raised in New Orleans, LA by a single, immigrant mother.
 The oldest of three children, she was always the academic scholar and humanitarian.
 This way was instilled in her as she witnessed her mother go to school and work full time, volunteer at church and with local city and state government, and be present in the lives of her children at home and in extra-curricular activities.
 Because of her childhood experience, her foundation for work ethic, community engagement, and family responsibility is strong.